MetaMask/metamask-docs/index.md

 Today, MetaMask is compatible with any blockchain that exposes an [Ethereum Compatible JSON RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC), including custom and private blockchains.
 For development, we recommend running a test blockchain like [Ganache](https://truffleframework.com/ganache).

 We're aware that there are constantly more and more private blockchains that people are interested in connecting MetaMask to, and [we are continuously building towards easier and easier integration with these many options](https://medium.com/metamask/metamasks-vision-for-multiple-network-support-4ffbee9ec64d).

+## Blockchain Applications

+MetaMask makes it easy to write user interfaces to blockchain-based smart contract systems.
+You can accept payments without knowing how to write smart contracts, but you'll be able to do much more interesting things if you do.

+### New Dapp Developers

+- We recommend this [Learning Solidity](https://karl.tech/learning-solidity-part-1-deploy-a-contract/) tutorial series by Karl Floersch.